Menu to Galleries

 Click on images for enlargements

-I have been trying different design software to help create updated galleries, and have settled on jAlbum.
-Using it, I added a new gallery of my photographs taken in the 1970s at or concerts produced by Keystone Korner, San Francisco.
-This is a work in progress, more images will be added.
+I have started using jAlbum software to create new photo albums.
+Using it, I added a new album of my photographs of the Art Ensemble of Chicago and its members, and an album of photos taken in the 1970s at or concerts produced by Keystone Korner, San Francisco.

 I provided the cover photographs and design for The Question, A New Book by Joel Futterman.
 I also helped format and edit the text of this unique volume.
 Check it out.